Ricette di Sicilia

 - 5

-Divide the dough in two, roll each piece into a rectangle and layer on the onions, cheese, mortadella, olives and pepper.
+Divide the dough into two portions, roll each out into rectangular sheets, then spread with the onions, cheese, mortadella, olives and a good grind of black pepper.

 - 6

-Roll each sheet into a log and slice into pieces roughly 6 cm thick.
+Roll each sheet into a cylinder, then cut into pieces roughly 6 cm long.

 - 7

-Press each piece lightly between your palms to form the classic spiral shape.
+Gently press each piece in your hands to create the characteristic spiral shape.

 - 8

-Arrange the mignolate on a parchment-lined tray and bake at 200°C for about 40 minutes until golden.
+Place the mignolate on a baking tray lined with parchment and bake at 200°C for about 40 minutes.

 💡 Tips and Variations